Beans - dried

 and calcium.
 About half of the calcium is lost during cooking.

 High percentages of the other nutrients remain however, even

 article is from Chef James Ehler of Key West, Florida.

 is a webmaster, cook, chef, writer and (like me) a self-confessed

 computer nerd.
 He is the former executive chef of Martha's

-Steak & Seafood Restaurant and the former Reach Hotel
+Steak & Seafood Restaurant and the former Reach Hotel (both

-is now webmaster and cook at the Blue Heaven Restaurant
+is now webmaster and cook at the Blue Heaven Restaurant in

-(five years so far).
+so far).
 It is well worth paying a visit to James' food reference

 website which is a useful resource well worth Bookmarking

 - to visit either website just click on their title: